MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.5.10  (2023/12/21)
+  - Add: Defender Onboarding scripts are triggered in front of a domain join if the onboarding script is placed in C:\Windows\Temp of the Golden Master (first Onboard-NonPersistentMachine.ps1 and if not exist WindowsDefenderATPOnboardingScript.cmd)
+  - Add: Support for ADE 2
+  - Change: Some configuration are moved into the detail section (like hibernation enabled for autoscaling - it's still in the session time outs for personal pools)
 - 1.0.5.00  (2023/12/12)
   - Fix: Using the "Hosts" settings: Idle timeout was not configured correctly (seconds instead of minutes)
 - 1.0.4.90  (2023/11/26)